-- a.
+a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
 If so, generally describe.

-None anticipated, emergency EMS/Fire if an accident would occur. - b.
+b.
 Proposed measures to reduce or control direct impacts on public services, if any.
-None